Visigoths: Visigothic Kingdom

-A Visigothic nobleman, Pelayo, is credited with beginning the Christian Reconquista of Iberia in 718, when he defeated the Umayyad forces in the Battle of Covadonga and established the Kingdom of Asturias in the northern part of the peninsula.
+A Visigothic nobleman, Pelayo, defeated the Umayyad forces in the Battle of Covadonga in 718 and established the Kingdom of Asturias in the northern part of the peninsula.
 According to Joseph F. O'Callaghan, the remnants of the Hispano-Gothic aristocracy still played an important role in the society of Hispania.
 At the end of Visigothic rule, the assimilation of Hispano-Romans and Visigoths was occurring at a fast pace.
 Their nobility had begun to think of themselves as constituting one people, the gens Gothorum or the Hispani.
 An unknown number of them fled and took refuge in Asturias or Septimania.
 In Asturias they supported Pelagius's uprising, and joining with the indigenous leaders, formed a new aristocracy.
 The population of the mountain region consisted of native Astures, Galicians, Cantabri, Basques and other groups unassimilated into Hispano-Gothic society.
-Other Visigoths who refused to adopt the Muslim faith or live under their rule, fled north to the kingdom of the Franks, and Visigoths played key roles in the empire of Charlemagne a few generations later.
+Other Visigoths who refused to adopt the Muslim faith or live under their rule fled north to the kingdom of the Franks, and Visigoths played key roles in the empire of Charlemagne a few generations later.
 In the early years of the Emirate of Córdoba, a group of Visigoths who remained under Muslim dominance constituted the personal bodyguard of the Emir, al-Haras.

 During their long reign in Spain, the Visigoths were responsible for the only new cities founded in Western Europe between the 5th and 8th centuries.
 It is certain (through contemporary Spanish accounts) that they founded four: Reccopolis, Victoriacum (modern Vitoria-Gasteiz, though perhaps Iruña-Veleia), Luceo and Olite.
 There is also a possible 5th city ascribed to them by a later Arabic source: Baiyara (perhaps modern Montoro).
 All of these cities were founded for military purposes and three of them in celebration of victory.
 Despite the fact that the Visigoths reigned in Spain for upwards of 250 years, there are few remnants of the Gothic language borrowed into Spanish.

 The Visigoths as heirs of the Roman empire lost their language and intermarried with the Hispano-Roman population of Spain.

+The medieval Spanish nobility has its most remote origin in the Visigothic Monarchy.
+After the Arab invasion of the peninsula in the eighth century, Christians were forced to retreat to the north of the peninsula where that primitive Visigoth nobility settled.
+Among these Christians who took refuge in the north were a large part of the nobles linked to the disappeared Visigoth monarchy of Don Rodrigo (King Roderic), and who were welcomed by the local population and later became part of the local nobility.

 Genetics

-A genetic study published in Science in March 2019 examined the remains of eight Visigoths buried at Pla de l'Horta in the 6th century.
-These individuals displayed genetic links to northern and central Europe.
+A genetic study published in Science in March 2019 analyzed the remains of eight Visigoths buried at Pla de l'Horta, dating to the 6th century.
+The genetic analysis of these individuals revealed that 73% of their ancestry derives from 7th-8th century Northeast Iberian populations (described as approximately 3/4 Iron-Age Iberian and 1/4 Central/Eastern Mediterranean).
+Additionally, 23% of their ancestry was linked to Central/Northern European populations, while the remaining 4% was traced to supplementary Central/Eastern Mediterranean origins.